tim-speed/flexdiffuse/README.md

 #### Applied with Defaults

+Except you actually need this due to it's introduction:
+- Threshold Floor = 0.2

 ![Generated with image defaults](experiments/deer_modded_defaults.png)

 The differences here are extremely subtle, see if you can spot them, this